sigriston/sigriston.com/_posts/2016-11-24-the-airplane-seating-problem.md

 $$P_{3|2} = \frac{1}{2}$$

-This is not a coincidence: when passenger 1 sat on passenger 2's seat, we can say that passenger 2's assigned seat is now passenger 1's, and solve this exactly like the 2-seat problem.
+This is not a coincidence: when passenger 1 sat in passenger 2's seat, we can say that passenger 2's assigned seat is now passenger 1's, and solve this exactly like the 2-seat problem.
 In notation: